whitespy/django-simple-metatags/README.rst

 |

-The django application, that allows attach title, keywords and description meta tags for site's pages.
+The django application allows to add title, keywords and description meta tags to site's pages.

 Features
 --------

-- Attaching meta tags to a model instance
+- Attaching meta tags to model instances
-- Attaching meta tags to an URL-path
+- Attaching meta tags to URL paths
 - Caching
 - Integration with the django-modeltranslation application